jesse-spevack/stimulating_events/README.md

 ## Stimulus
 Now lets use Stimulus to get this drop down to work.
 We'll start by copying the `hello_controller.js` to get the Stimulus boilerplate for our dropdown.
 We'll call our new stimulus controller dropdown_controller.

-A controller is the basic organizational unit of a Stimulus application.
-Controllers are instances of Javascript classes that we define.
-What I like about this is that we are getting some mandatory organizational structure for the javascript in our Rails application.
 ```bash
 cp app/javascript/controllers/hello_controller.js app/javascript/controllers/dropdown_controller.js
 ```